Industrial And Logistics

 Owners usually get the best value from tilt-wall construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Casting-bed Preparation And Panel Pours
+2. Casting-bed Preparation, Slab Pour, And Panel Production

-3. Erection And Structural Tie-in
+3. Tilt-up Erection, Crane Operations, And Structural Tie-in

-Erection And Structural Tie-in is treated as a decision gate, not a box-checking exercise.
+Tilt-up Erection, Crane Operations, And Structural Tie-in is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.